-Rather primordial, these images seem to read, “I AM MAN; MAN NEED MEAT.”
+In a somewhat primordial manner, these images seem to read, “I AM MAN; MAN NEED MEAT.”
 The firm, just-slammed look of his fists and the strong grip they have on the utensils are rather common gender codes that present men as in control and in command over their surroundings.

 Interestingly, the steaks are almost always shown uncooked.
 The intention is likely to portray men’s flesh-consumption (a very unnatural behavior) as natural.
 This is underscored by the frequency of stock photographs that show men consuming the steak directly without the help of utensils, gnawing on the flesh as though they were a carnivorous nonhuman species.

-Interestingly, when I searched for images of women eating steaks, time and time again, they are grappling with raw flesh positioned above the head as though overwhelmed (people don’t eat upside down).
+Another interesting point: when I searched for images of women eating steaks, time and time again, they are grappling with raw flesh positioned above the head as though overwhelmed (people don’t eat upside down).
 It also seems to suggest subservience, a subservience that is frequently sexualized through pose and nudity.
 When she is using utensils, she is more likely to be handling them weakly or in an unsure manner.